×

 Mega-prides of lion that take down giraffe and buffalo, the largest population of elephant in Tanzania, vast herds of buffalo, packs of African wild dog, and herds of rare sable and roan antelope are just some of the wildlife highlights here.
 The lakes of Nyerere are dotted with hippo and crocodile, and the number of resident and migratory bird species across this entire area total well over 500.

 On average, the density of wildlife may not be as closely packed as in parts of northern Tanzania, but your sightings are that much more rewarding as you’re usually the only car in the area.
-There are diverse and exciting options available for the exploration of these vast and wild reserves, ranging from boating safaris to walking safaris to night game drives.
+It’s a vastly different experience to be the only vehicle watching cubs playing or a leopard in a tree, opposed to being surrounded by the constant jostling of diesel engines trying to secure a better vantage point.

 A boating safari in Nyerere allows for exploration of the waterways with views of hippo, crocodile and a multitude of bird species.